praveensiddu/aws/bastion/README.md

 ### Create AWS Linux2 Instance usng this as cloud init
 - https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/cloud-init.sh
 > If you forgot to create the instance with user-data you can wget this file and execute it
-### Configure SSH keys
-SSH access to all other hosts should go through Bastion.
-The private key to login to other hosts should be available only on Bastion.
-The public key should be used while creating the instances.
-Copy the private key to this location
-- Create any instance on aws on create fresh pair of keys.
-Recommed to have bastion in the key name
-- Download the private key and then copy the private key to bastion host
-- Login to the newly created instance and copy the public key file ~/.ssh/authorized_keys to your local laptop.
-You may need it in future.
-- copy the private key you donwloaded on your laptop to bastion host.
-  - cp yourprivatekey_onbastion.pem /home/ec2-user/.ssh/id_rsa
-- chmod 0400 /home/ec2-user/.ssh/id_rsa
 ### Configure programatic access
 We would be launching insstances using this bastion host.
 So enable programatic access from Bastion host and remove it when you are done.
 - Create a non root user in IAM( since root account must not be used for programatic access).
 Assign AdministratorAccess privilege to the user( Ideally only limited privilege must be given)